Hoàng Vũ Samson

-Samson Kayode Olaleye (born 6 October 1988), also known as Hoàng Vũ Samson, is a Nigerian professional footballer who plays as a striker for V.League 1 club PVF-CAND.
+Samson Kayode Olaleye (born 6 October 1988), also known as Hoàng Vũ Samson, is a Nigerian professional footballer who plays as a striker for V.League 2 club Becamex Hồ Chí Minh City.

 Widely regarded as one of the greatest players in V.League 1 history, he holds the V.League 1's record of being the all-time goal scorer with 202 goals becoming the first player to reach the 200 goals milestones.

 Club career

 Than Quảng Ninh

 Samson started his playing in Vietnam for Than Quảng Ninh.
 He scored 15 goals in his two years at the club.

 Đồng Tháp

 In 2009, Samson joined Đồng Tháp and later became one of the most popular foreign players in Vietnam.
 He scored 17 goals in 18 games in the 2011 season.

 Atletico Madrid B

 In August 2011, after being liquidated by Đồng Tháp ahead of time due to a hand injury, Kayode moved to Atlético Madrid B on a free transfer.
 He was then loaned to Braga because Atlético Madrid B had run out of quotas to sign non-EU players.

 However, as soon as they learned that Atlético Madrid B signed a contract with Samson, the representative of Hà Nội had a file submitted to the VFF requesting not to issue an International Transfer Certificate (ITC) for the Nigerian striker because he had previously submitted a certificate to him.
 Then, Samson finally agreed to sign a memorandum of understanding to play for the capital team from the 2012 season with a part of the transfer money and a compensation clause in case of any violation.